ozaner/ozaner.github.io/_posts/math/00-0-0-cartesian-product.md

 <details>
 <summary><b>Nullary Product</b></summary>
-Another special case is when the index set $I=\emptyset$.
+Another special case is the product of 0 sets, that is, a product with index set $I=\emptyset$.
 This is called an empty or <b>nullary Cartesian product</b>.
 The index set being empty means that there can only be one function (the empty function) in the product:

 $$\prod_\emptyset=\{f_\emptyset:\emptyset\to\emptyset\}=\{(\emptyset,\emptyset)\}$$

 Recall that we define a function as an ordered pair of a cartesian product and a subset of that product.
 In this case both are $\emptyset$.

 <div class="notice--info">
-  <i>If we were to identify functions as just their graphs, then the empty function would instead be the empty set and the nullary product would be $\{\emptyset\}$.</i>
+  If we were to identify functions as just their graphs, then the empty function would instead be the empty set and the nullary product would be $\{\emptyset\}$.
 </div>

 In terms of Cartesian powers, this implies that $S^0=S^\emptyset=\{f_\emptyset\}$ for any set $S$.